FXIhub/xfel2145/offline/README.md

 squeue -u <upex account>
 ```

-To allocate an analysis node that you can use interactively:
+To allocate an analysis node that you can use interactively, type:

 ```
-salloc -p upex -t 10:00:00
+srun -p upex -t 10:00:00 --pty $SHELL -i
-squeue -u <upex account>
-ssh -X <node name>
 ```

 You can find more useful Slurm commands here: